A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 The~above theorem uses the~following convention for gradings: the~Koszul differential $d_{K}$ is of $(\avar,\qvar,\tvar)$-degree $(-2,2,1)$, whereas the~degree of the~hypercube differential $d_{top}$ is $(0,0,1)$.

-Combining this spectral sequence with the one just constructed we get the main result of this paper.
+Combining this spectral sequence with the one from Theorem \ref{thm:main} we get the main result of this paper.

-\begin{introtheorem}[Dunfield--Gukov--Rasmussen Conjecture] For any knot $K\ric$, there exists a~spectral sequence from $\HHH^{\mathrm{red}}$ to $\HFK$ with coefficients in any field of characteristic $0$. \end{introtheorem}
+\begin{introtheorem}[DGR Conjecture] For any knot $K$ and any field of characteristic zero, the bigraded dimension of $\HHH^{\mathrm{red}}$ (after forgetting the $\avar$-grading) is greater or equal to the bigraded dimension of $\HFK$. \end{introtheorem}

-The conjectural degree of the~first higher term of this spectral sequence was expected to be $(\avar,\qvar,\tvar)=(2,0,1)$ and $(2i,0,1)$ in general.
-This degree is precisely the~degree of the~differential on the~complex of the~filtered spectral sequence formed by computing $d_0$ and then $d_{top}$ (after homology with respect to $d_K$ is taken and ascending filtration associated to the $\avar$-grading).
-Notice that the combination of the two~spectral sequence guarantees that higher differentials are always of degree $1$ with respect to the $\tvar$-grading and hence are compatible with the conjectural degrees.
+The conjectural degree of the differential $\partial_0$ of Dunfield--Gukov--Rasmussen was expected to be $(\avar,\qvar,\tvar)=(2,0,1)$ and $(2k,0,1)$ for $k>1$ in general if one expects a full spectral sequence.
+This degree is precisely $2\mathrm{deg} (d_{top})-\mathrm{deg} (d_0)$, which is the~degree of the~differential on the~complex of the~filtered spectral sequence formed by computing $d_0$ and then $d_{top}$ (after homology with respect to $d_K$ and ascending filtration associated to the $\avar$-grading are taken).
+Notice that the combination of the two~spectral sequences guarantees that higher differentials are always of degree $1$ with respect to the $\tvar$-grading, hence are compatible with the conjectural degrees and establish the bigraded rank inequality.

 To investigate the~question whether our spectral sequence collapses at the first step we compute the~homology $\homologyglzero$.
 Over $\QQ$ this question can be handled using the known computations for $\HHH^{\mathrm{red}}$ and the~spectral sequence between $\HHH^{\mathrm{red}}$ and $\homologyglzero$.